We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People taking broad-spectrum CBD may benefit from the entourage effect.
 There’s

-As with all CBD products, it’s extremely important to do your research before buying a product.
 The FDA doesn’t regulate CBD products the same way as drugs or supplements, so there are some mislabeled products out there.

 To avoid these, be sure you’re buying from a reputable company.
 Look for those that include comprehensive, up-to-date COAs from a third-party lab.
 You can usually find this information right on the company’s website.
 Sometimes, you may need to request it by email.